 We have filed a registration statement on Form S-1 under the Securities Act with respect to the common stock offered by this prospectus with the SEC.
 This prospectus is a part of the registration statement and does not contain all of the information set forth in the registration statement and its exhibits and schedules, portions of which have been omitted as permitted by the rules and regulations of the SEC.
-For further information about us and our common stock, you should refer to the registration statement and its exhibits and schedules.
-Statements contained in this prospectus regarding the contents of any contract or other document referred to in those documents are not necessarily complete, and in each instance we refer you to the copy of the contract or other document filed as an exhibit to the registration statement or other document.
+For further information about us and our common stock, you should refer to the registration statement and its exhibits of any contract or other document referred to in those documents are not necessarily complete, and in each instance we refer you to the copy of the contract or other document filed as an exhibit to the registration statement.
 Each of these statements is qualified in all respects by this reference.